jerryhgladinet/docs/admin/source/chapter03.rst

 **Worker Node Settings**

-There are some settings that applies to all worker nodes.
-After you click on the "Settings" icon.
-The Advanced Setttings panel will show.
+There are some settings that apply to all worker nodes.
+After you click on the "Settings" icon, the Advanced Setttings panel will show.

 .. figure:: _static/image_s4_7_02.png
     :align: center